WhythZ/Metroidvania/README.md

 ## Contents
 - You will play as a warrior with 5+ attack skills which can be acquired as the game moves on
 - The demo will contains four chapters including platform elements and 2+ boss fights
+## Deployment
+To deploy this project locally, follow the steps
+- Install the corresponding Unity version as `2022.3.17f1c1`
+- Create a new Unity 2D project, exit after successfully entering it
+- Replace by these files in the repo
 ## References
 The idea of the gameplay design mainly comes from the following games
 - Ender Lilies